-Instead, Sanders insisted, "[t]he Supreme Court of Alabama in Sheffield held that the plaintiff bears the burden of proof on the issue of causation and must, at a minimum, demonstrate that the asbestos product manufactured by a specific manufacturer was present at the plaintiff's job site."
+Instead, Sanders insisted, "[t]he Supreme Court of Alabama in Sheffield held that the plaintiff bears the burden of proof on the issue of causation and must, at a minimum, demonstrate that the asbestos product

-We question whether the standard Kruse asserts that Sheffield established -- the presence of the asbestos-containing product at the plaintiff's "job site" -- means anything different than the standard Vanderbilt argues that

-Sheffield supplied -- direct exposure to the asbestoscontaining product.
+We question whether the standard Kruse asserts that Sheffield established-the presence asbestos-containing product at the plaintiff's "iob site"-means anything different than the standard Vanderbilt argues that Sheffield supplied-direct exposure to the asbestos-containing product.
 A standard other than direct exposure would not be logical, given that a plaintiff obviously must establish that the product in question caused his or her injuries.
 Indeed, corroboration for that standard comes from what appears to be the majority rule for causation used by most courts throughout the country in asbestos litigation: the "frequency-regularity-proximity" test propounded in Lohrmann v.
-Pittsburgh Corning Corp., 782 F.2d 1156 (4th Cir.
-1986).9 The Lohrmann court -- applying Maryland law -- stated that, to establish proximate causation, "the plaintiff must introduce evidence which allows the jury to reasonably conclude that it is more likely than not that the conduct of the defendant was a substantial factor in bringing about the result."
+Pittsburgh Corning Corp., 782 F.2d 1156 (4th Cir.1986).9 The Lohrmann court-applying Maryland law-stated that, to establish proximate causation, "the plaintiff must introduce evidence which allows the jury to reasonably conclude that it is more likely than not that the conduct of the defendant was a substantial factor in bringing about the result."
 782 F.2d at 1162.
-The Lohrmann court concluded that this meant that, "[t]o support a reasonable inference of substantial causation from circumstantial evidence, there must be evidence of exposure to a specific product on a regular basis over some extended period of time in proximity to where the plaintiff actually worked."
+The Lohrmann court concluded that this meant that, "[t]o support a reasonable inference of substantial causation from circumstantial evidence, there must be evidence of exposure to a specific product on a regular basis over some extended 58 period of time in proximity to where the plaintiff actually worked."
 782 F.2d at 1162-63.